 North Carolina checks a lot of boxes for CVOR travelers.
 Start with the compact license: hold one and you can usually start fast instead of waiting on paperwork.
 From there, the real edge is the two-hub layout.
 Cardiac surgery runs deep in both Charlotte and the Raleigh-Durham Triangle, plus the mid-size programs in Greensboro and beyond, so you’re rarely scrambling for your next contract.
 You get to pick between large academic programs and busy community cardiac centers depending on the case mix you’re after, and the geography keeps your options open instead of tying you to one city.

 Worth being straight on one thing, since take-home is part of the math: North Carolina does have a state income tax, so unlike a handful of no-tax states, a slice of your taxable rate goes to the state.
 The flip side is cost of living, which runs noticeably lower in several North Carolina metros than in the big coastal markets, so your housing stipend and your dollar both tend to stretch further.
-Then there’s the lifestyle, which matters over a 13-week stretch.
+The lifestyle earns its keep over a 13-week stretch too.
 You’ve got the Blue Ridge Mountains to the west, the Outer Banks and Atlantic beaches to the east, and a mild climate that keeps the outdoor options open most of the year.
-For CVOR specifically, North Carolina pairs serious clinical exposure with a livable, affordable home base, and that’s a hard combination to beat.
+For CVOR specifically, North Carolina pairs serious clinical exposure with a livable, affordable home base โ a combination that’s genuinely hard to beat.

 Getting Started with Junxion

-You also get full pay transparency.
-Every package comes with a complete breakdown, including the taxable rate, every stipend, and the call structure, so there are no guessing games and no bait-and-switch.
-Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on the work.
+The pay conversation happens in full view.
+Every package includes a complete breakdown covering the taxable rate, every stipend, and the call structure, so there are no guessing games and no bait-and-switch.
+A US-based credentialing team stays on the deadlines so you can focus on the work.
 When you’re ready to look at live CVOR contracts in North Carolina, talk to a Junxion recruiter and let’s match your cardiac OR background with the right program.

 What to Know Before You Go